 Ohio State's Talbot Hall has helped more people with drug and alcohol addiction problems than any other program in central Ohio.

 Inpatient Detoxification – An intensive, medically managed program in which patients are prescribed medication to facilitate a safe and more comfortable withdrawal from chemicals.
-Detoxification typically requires 3.5 days for alcohol dependency and 4 days for opiate dependency.
 Once the person is stabilized, education, skills training, counseling and participation in a 12-Step program are offered and encouraged.

 Partial Hospitalization – Structured care program for at least 5 hours during the typical 8-hour workday.
 This program offers an alternative to more costly overnight hospitalization while providing support for those who may not be ready to make a full return to home or work.

-Intensive Outpatient – Three-hour sessions, offered in the mornings and evenings, allow individuals to maintain family and work responsibilities while moving forward in recovery.
-Family programming is offered and 12-Step participation is stressed.
-Upon completion of this program (typically 18 sessions), the person is offered continuing-care group sessions for one year, free of charge.
+Intensive Outpatient – Three-hour sessions are attended three times per week.
+Sessions, offered in the mornings and evenings, allow individuals to maintain family and work responsibilities while moving forward in recovery.
+Family programming is offered and 12-Step participation is encouraged.
+Upon completion of this program, the person is offered continuing-care group sessions for one year, free of charge.

 Outpatient – Individual or group therapy that is approximately one hour per week to help the person learn and practice skills to manage the addiction disorder.